SRC President interview: Matthew Carter - Honi Soit

 Discussing Carter's credentials, politics and plan for the SRC.

-With the 2021 Students’ Representative Council in full swing, Honi editors Deaundre Espejo and Alice Trenoweth-Creswell sit down with SRC presidential candidate Matthew Carter to discuss his credentials, politics, and plans for the union.
+With the 2021 Students’ Representative Council election in full swing, Honi editors Deaundre Espejo and Alice Trenoweth-Creswell sit down with SRC presidential candidate Matthew Carter to discuss his credentials, politics, and plans for the union.

 Alice Trenoweth-Creswell (ATC): Okay, so what is your name, degree, year, campaign colour and brand you’re running on?